Skip to main content

 Connect to Git modal showing GitHub App and push mode options

-• TextQL → Git: Approved changes in Ontology are pushed to the repo (as commits or PRs, depending on your push mode)
+• TextQL → Git: Approved changes in Ontology are pushed to the repo — as commits on the connected branch with Direct push, or as a pull request awaiting your merge with Create PRs

 • Git → TextQL: Changes committed to the repo’s connected branch are pulled into Ontology automatically, typically within a few minutes